 a more “balanced macrobiotic way of eating will help eliminate headaches and prevent their recurrence.”

-So as he said, Migraines are considered headaches that are “deep inside the head” and this is considered to be from over consumption of meat, salt and fat.
+So as he said, migraines are considered headaches that are “deep inside the head” and this is considered to be from the over consumption of meat, salt and fat.
 More specifically:

 Animal protein that is high in protein and fat; salted meat; eggs; caviar; and salted fish.

 It sounds pretty easy to stop eating those... right?
 But that's not all.
 Keep reading...